Dear garden makers,

 My favourites for the front of the border are: Erigeron karvinskianus (the Mexican daisy), Geranium x oxonianum - mounds of small pink flowers and Alchemilla mollis – beautiful folded leaves with frothy green flowers.
 The daisy is also evergreen and needs no cutting back as the little white and pink daisies last at least from May to September.
 It also self -seeds prolifically, especially in gravel.
 Don’t confuse the perennial Geranium with the scented Pelargonium which are used widely as container plants and come in a range of colours from bright red, candy pink to white.
 This will not survive over winter in your garden.
 Geraniumand Alchemilla also flower very early – April or May – then if you cut them back hard in June or July you will get new leaves and flowers in August and September.
 No skill is required to cut them back – using a pair of shears is a quick way of doing it.

 Taller perennials which will provide a long and late season of colour include Echinacea – large pink daisies, Rudbeckia – large yellow daisies, Crocosmia – tall arching orange or red flowers and the almost indestructible Japanese anemones.
 Japanese anemones can be real thugs but there are now lots of new hybrids which are well behaved and come in a range of colours and petal arrangement.
-Look for Anemone hybrida ‘Whirlwind’ or ‘Honorine Jobert’ and Anemone huphensis ‘Prinz Heinrich’.
+Look for Anemone x hybrida ‘Whirlwind’ or ‘Honorine Jobert’ and Anemone huphensis ‘Prinz Heinrich’.

 When choosing plants for your garden it is worth considering where they occur naturally.
 Mediterranean plants do well in dry sunny places, North American plants flower late and are good for an autumn display, Japanese plants do well in most of our gardens as they like the temperate climate.